-Amy has collectively written, produced, directed, and acted in over nine feature-length films, pushing the boundaries for female directors and filmmakers, along with challenging the genre limitations for cinema itself.
-She started her own production company in Bolivia, becoming their first and only female director, nurturing the artistic voice and style of local filmmakers, and building a community of actors who play recurring roles in her films.
+Amy holds a MFA in Film from Vermont College of Fine Arts and has collectively written, produced, directed, and acted in over ten feature-length films, pushing the boundaries for female directors and filmmakers, along with challenging the genre limitations for cinema itself.
+She started her own production company in Bolivia, becoming their first female director of narrative films, nurturing the artistic voice and style of local filmmakers, and building a community of actors who play recurring roles in her films.
 Her first film, SIRWIÑAKUY, an unorthodox love story, which explores power-play relationships, gained international acclaim, playing five months in theaters.
 Amy continued exploring similar existential themes in her other films BARBAZUL, LE MARQUIS DE LA CROIX, OLALLA and recently PYGMALION.
 Amy garnered numerous awards and press such as Best Film (BARBAZUL), and screened at numerous film festivals around the world.
-Most recently, the government of Bolivia honored Amy with the prestigious Reconocimiento Award for her contributions to Bolivian cinema.
-Seeking to influence a new generation of filmmakers, Amy recently relocated to the Pacific Northwest, continuing to nurture artistic voice and style in her students.
-Amy holds a BA in Fine Arts-Art History from Goddard College, as well as an MFA in Film from Vermont College of Fine Arts.
+Most recently, the government of Bolivia honored Amy with the prestigious award for “Valuable Contributions to Bolivian Culture” for her work in Bolivian cinema.
+Seeking to influence a new generation of filmmakers, Amy relocated to the Pacific Northwest, continuing to nurture artistic voice and style in her students.

 Media Studio Technician